Steam: Domestic

 Steam's capacity to transfer heat is also used in the home: for cooking vegetables, steam cleaning of fabric, carpets and flooring, and for heating buildings.
 In each case, water is heated in a boiler, and the steam carries the energy to a target object.
 Steam is also used in ironing clothes to add enough humidity with the heat to take wrinkles out and put intentional creases into the clothing.

-Electricity generation (and cogeneration)
+Electricity generation (and co-generation)

 As of 2000 around 90% of all electricity was generated using steam as the working fluid, nearly all by steam turbines.

 In electric generation, steam is typically condensed at the end of its expansion cycle, and returned to the boiler for re-use.
-However, in cogeneration, steam is piped into buildings through a district heating system to provide heat energy after its use in the electric generation cycle.
-The world's biggest steam generation system is the New York City steam system, which pumps steam into 100,000 buildings in Manhattan from seven cogeneration plants.
+However, in co-generation, steam is piped into buildings through a district heating system to provide heat energy after its use in the electric generation cycle.
+The world's biggest steam generation system is the New York City steam system, which pumps steam into 100,000 buildings in Manhattan from seven co-generation plants.